Adrianjewell91/telnyx/README.md

 3. Run `npm start` (runs both the stubbed Restful server and the frontend.)

-If it doesn't do it automatically, navigate to http://localhost:9000 and go exploring.
+If the app doesn't do it automatically, navigate to http://localhost:9000 and go exploring.

 ## Features